 Pair it with a long skirt.
 Volunteers normally go for black skirts, but again anything you think looks “pioneer” will work.

 No bonnet?
 They are available at all the homesite museum gift shops, which help keep the museums going and at craft fairs, thrift stores and even online.
-Or try making your own from scratch using the official Little House on the Prairie® fabrics from Andover and a simple pattern.

 “Mary Put the Dishes On”